-Kenneth E Querns Langley is an RCM doctoral research student doing work in Bel Canto Historical Performance Practice to demonstrate across theory and practice a succinct and functional understanding of the nature of the head-voice based high tenor voices of the seventeenth to nineteenth centuries.
+Prof. Querns-Langley's research in Bel Canto Historical Performance Practice to demonstrates across theory and practice a succinct and functional understanding of the nature of the head-voice based high tenor voices of the seventeenth to nineteenth centuries.
 Voice types such as the haute-contre, tenor contraltino and Rossini baritenor, used not just by Rossini, Bellini and Donizetti and others up to mid nineteenth century, and each had a high tessitura with upper vocal extensions sometimes well beyond top c" in voce piena in testa (full head voice).